 2. Whole foods only

 For breakfast, I recommend something that is quick, healthy and will fuel your body to crush the day.
 My go to is a smoothie with matcha, coconut milk, MCT oil, maca, 1/2 banana, spinach and some organic green powder.
-I then top this with crushed walnuts and cacao nibs for taste and extra brain fuel.
+I then top this with crushed walnuts and cacao nibs for taste and texture.

 One thing I’ve found extremely effective for cognitive function is always to be a little bit hungry.

 When the body is working to digest food, it creates lethargy.
 Do you ever notice that you need caffeine after lunch?
-That’s because you’re eating too much or the wrong foods.
+That could be because you’re eating too much or the wrong foods.

 Being slightly hungry (say 20%) throughout the day gives me more energy and constant focus.